YAK & BREW

 • Follow the same fermentation process

-• Strain the fermented grains through the cloth bag
+• in the fermented grains through a screener he cloth bag

 • Chill before serving